Nebraska Revised Statute 25-516.01

 (1) The voluntary appearance of the party is equivalent to service.

-(2) A defense of lack of jurisdiction over the person, insufficiency of process, or insufficiency of service of process may be asserted only under the procedure provided in the pleading rules adopted by the Supreme Court.
+(2) A defense of lack of personal jurisdiction, insufficiency of process, or insufficiency of service of process may be asserted only under the procedure provided in the pleading rules adopted by the Supreme Court.
 If any of those defenses are asserted either by motion or in a responsive pleading and the court overrules the defense, an objection that the court erred in its ruling will be waived and not preserved for appellate review if the party asserting the defense either (a) thereafter files a demand for affirmative relief by way of counterclaim, cross-claim, or third-party claim or (b) fails to dismiss a demand for such affirmative relief that was previously filed.
-If any of those defenses are asserted either by motion or in a responsive pleading and the court overrules the defense, an objection that the court erred in its ruling on any issue, except the objection that the party is not amenable to process issued by a court of this state, will be waived and not preserved for appellate review if the party asserting the defense thereafter participates in proceedings on any issue other than those defenses.
+If any of those defenses are asserted either by motion or in a responsive pleading and the court overrules the defense, an objection that the court erred in its ruling on any issue, except an objection to the court's ruling on personal jurisdiction, will be waived and not preserved for appellate review if the party asserting the defense thereafter participates in proceedings on any issue other than those defenses.

 A voluntary appearance signed the day before a complaint or petition is filed waives service of process if filed simultaneously with or after the petition.
 Johnson v.
 Johnson, 282 Neb.
 42, 803 N.W.2d 420 (2011).

 A voluntary appearance of a party is equivalent to service and, in effect, is another mode of service.
 Nebraska Methodist Health Sys. v.
 Dept. of Health, 249 Neb.
 405, 543 N.W.2d 466 (1996).